elias-johnson/ProjectManager/README.md

 To download the Batch file, click on the raw file link and save as a .bat: [Raw File](https://raw.githubusercontent.com/elias-johnson/ProjectManager/refs/heads/main/.ProjectManager.bat)

-Download the file to an easily accessible location on your machine (such as C:\Users\yourusername\)
+Download the file to an easily accessible location on your machine (such as C:\Users\yourusername\).

+Currently, this project can only manage files inside a project directory (no directory trees).